dgncn/Ayosi/README.md

 # Ayosi

-Ayosi is an experimental inversion of control container library written in c#.
+Ayosi is a very basic, experimental inversion of control container library written in c#.

+## Plans
+* Lifetime options(Scoped, Singleton, Transient )
+* Fluent Method Chaining like Linq methods etc(.Where(...).ToList())
+* Builder Pattern using while creating container
+* Locking and Caching technics at registered services (ConcurrentDictionary using)